build2-packaging/libasio/PACKAGE-README.md

 Note that on some platforms (such as MinGW) it may be necessary for applications to define `_WIN32_WINNT` to an appropriate value.
-If it's not defined the library's `config.hpp` header will issue a warning and choose a default (currently `0x0601`, meaning Windows 7 and later; this also the value that the library is built with).
+If it's not defined the library's `config.hpp` header will issue a warning and choose a default (currently `0x0601`, meaning Windows 7 and later; this is also the value that the library is built with).